Dark Reign: The Future of War: Gameplay

 The gameplay is that of a sci-fi real-time strategy, similar to that of Command & Conquer.
 In any given scenario, the player first constructs buildings for unit production, resource gathering, power generation and base defense.
 The production of units and buildings represent an opportunity cost as they all have an associated cost in terms of credits (the currency used by the game).
-Additional credits are earned by collecting shipments of water from fresh springs, while additional power can be generated by harvesting Taleon.
-Water and Taleon are the only two resources collected during gameplay.
+Additional credits are earned by collecting shipments of water from fresh springs, while additional power can be generated by harvesting Taelon.
+Water and Taelon are the only two resources collected during gameplay.
 These resource deposits continuously regenerate and can never be completely exhausted, however, when depletion occurs, resource accumulation from these sources takes longer.
 In a special case, the complete destruction of water sources can be forced through the use of the Water Contamination Unit as part of a resource-denial strategy.
 During short games, it is advised to assert control over as many water deposits as possible to ensure a strong income in financing attacks and base defenses.
 In longer games, this strategy is extended to protecting and maintaining supply routes as it takes longer to derive the same amount of profit.

 The two sides have completely unique units and strategies, unlike many contemporary games.
 Freedom Guard units are characterized as being weaker but more mobile, being faster and better able to handle difficult terrain.
 As such, these units specialize in lightning strikes and ambushes and are useful in harassing enemy units and supply lines.
 Imperium units rely on strength and numbers to overwhelm their enemies.
 Although their units are usually slower when compared to Freedom Guard counterparts, they are able to outmatch Freedom Guard units with increased armor and firepower.
 Furthermore, Imperium units have a greater reliance on hover technology, which limits their use in extreme terrain but allows them to easily cross natural water barriers.
 Freedom Guard technology relies on hiding their units through use of technology called phasing.
 Phasing allows units to quickly hide underground, making them effective for close-quarters ambushes.
 The Imperium are directed more towards a blitzkrieg style of play, with units focused on supremacy in combat ahead of tactical flexibility.
 Freedom Guard units are geared more towards an anti-armor role, especially to counter Imperium armor superiority, while the Imperium utilize more anti-infantry weapons to negate Freedom Guard infantry advantages.